 Grigoleit advises companies to ask what they’d like to do differently, or what they need from software solutions to help them better serve their end customers.
 Doing so uncovers what’s standing in the way of speed and agility, and blocking low TCO costs.
 “Don’t spend too much time listening to whether public cloud is the right thing or private cloud is.
 Figure out how you want to serve your end customers in a better way – then you can really decide what is the best way to do it.”

-For McDonald, the bigger question is whether to move to the cloud in the first place, and it’s here that speed and innovation are central considerations.
-Highly customized on-prem solutions have their place, but in a public cloud environment, companies adopt the software as a service model and never fall behind the curve.
+For McDonald, the bigger question is whether to move to the cloud in the first place and it’s here that speed and innovation are central considerations.
+Highly customised on-prem solutions have their place, but in a public cloud environment, companies adopt the software as a service model and never fall behind the curve.
 “SAP is continually building up the templates, innovating, bringing in robotics and artificial intelligence,” she says.
 “Companies reap the benefits of that as a user and as a subscriber to the service.”

 Outcomes – results – are the truest measures of success, says Grigoleit.
 “Companies must focus on their business and the success of their customers.”
 Those outcomes, he continues, must also be multi-faceted, not only solving a problem, but helping companies do business more efficiently, bring in best practices, automating, benchmarking.
-“Software must be built in such a way that it focuses on outcomes for the whole company.”
+“Software must be built in such a way that it focusses on outcomes for the whole company.”

 McDonald agrees.
 “What businesses are trying to do around outcome-led achievements – public cloud or private cloud can be part of the solution.”